 A 501(c)(3) nonprofit organization committed to Collies, Shelties, and mixes thereof

-If you’re interested in adopting a puppy from TSCR, you’re welcome to go ahead and complete our online Adoption Application!
-Let us know what you’re looking for, and our Adoption Team will get to work on finding your best match with one of the available puppies.
+If you’re interested in adopting a puppy from TSCR, please complete our online Adoption Application and let us know what you’re looking for!
+After your application has been reviewed and approved, our Adoption Team will get to work on finding your best match with one of the available puppies.

 We’re officially on Instagram!